 Painting the sign: The girls were able to see their final product finished out by John Christian of John Christian Designs and were excited to put on the last colorful layer of red paint!

 ARO (Art Reaching Out) through artist Carlyn Ray at Dallas Glass Art brings professionals in front of young students to open their hearts and minds.
-Creating art involves self expression.
-Creating a large scale piece teaches teamwork, the value each piece to create a whole, and sharing a common vision.
+Creating art involves self-expression.
+Creating a large scale piece teaches teamwork, the value of each piece to create a whole, and sharing a common vision.

 These young women are exposed to different studio environments, work with individuals who are passionate about what they do, and are exposed to other career paths.
 Each step of the way, these girls have learned something about themselves, overcome fears through sparks and fires, and learned to both trust one another and also see the beauty of working together as a team.